apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/managing_source_code.md

 > This lesson's task is so quick and easy, we won't even be splitting this topic into two parts like the previous two topics!

-First, we must initialize a GitHub repository (you can use Gitlab if you'd like, but this lesson's examples will be using GitHub).
-Then, after pushing our main Amazon actor's code to the repo, we must switch our actor's source code to use the content of the GitHub repository instead.
+First, we must initialize a GitHub repository (you can use Gitlab if you like, but this lesson's examples will be using GitHub).
+Then, after pushing our main Amazon Actor's code to the repo, we must switch its source code to use the content of the GitHub repository instead.

 ## Integrating GitHub source code {#integrating-github}